ayyzenn/ayyzenn/README.md

-## Hi There!! 🙋🏻‍♂️
-This is Saad Ahmad-aka ayyzenn!

-A student of Computer Science… Self-motivated and enthusiastic to learn new skills.
-Striving to become great at his field!
-Can be found playing computer games, helping others, coding, or learning something new.
+## Hello! 👋

+I'm Saad Ahmad, also known as Ayyzenn.
+I'm a student at FAST NUCES with a strong passion for learning and growth.
+Self-motivated and enthusiastic, I am dedicated to mastering new skills and excelling in my field.
+My interests and expertise lie in DevOps, Linux, MLOps, and System Administration.
+Whether I'm coding, working on infrastructure, assisting others, or expanding my knowledge, I am constantly striving to improve and make a positive impact.
+In my free time, you might find me playing computer games or exploring new technologies.

 <hr>
 <br>